tusklehq/tuskle.github.io/test.md

 ## Cloud native

 Being in the web means that you will receive new features atomically without needing to install any software patches or computer restarts.

+## Mobile friendly

+Easily check up on your patients or insights while on the go with mobile friendly user interface.